stevewpalmer/jcom/calclib/calculate.md

 C2<->A2
 C2<->A3
 ```
-The cells on the left are dependee cells.
-Changes to dependee cells will
+The cells on the right are precedent cells.
+Changes to precedent cells will
 trigger an update on the dependent cell.
 Thus, a change to cell A2 will
 trigger a recalculation of the formula at C2 and the value displayed in
 that cell.